mikebuss/memory-box/README.md

 For build instructions, technical details, and more information about this project, check out [the blog post](https://www.mikebuss.com/posts/memory-box).

+### iOS Application

+An example of the iOS application is available in the `iOS` folder.
+This is NOT a complete implementation, but it demonstrates the basic functionality.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.